pinglamb/math/vectors-and-matrices/gaussian-elimination.md

 ## Triangular Factors and Permutations

+Assume we are working with invertible square matrices.
-The elementary row operations can be represented by matrices.
+The elementary row operations can be represented by the following matrices.

 > *Definition.*{: .def}
 > A **elementary matrix** $\mathsf{E}\_{ij}$ subtracts $\ell$ times row $j$ from row $i$, i.e.